contentascode/docsmith/README.md

 #   including presenting staging or testing environments/artifacts of various versions that are being worked on.
 #   Note: Maybe this should be included in the publish component.

-integration:                  # Defaults to empty.
+integrate:                  # Defaults to empty.
 Can be travis, or gitlab-ci
   local:
-    build: ''               # Which tool is orchestrating local integration tests.
+    build: 'npm'               # Which tool is orchestrating local integration tests.
     validate:               # Defaults to empty.
 List of validation scripts, for instance links,...
       - 'links'
   travis:
     branch: 'versions/*'
-    build: 'rake'           # Which tool is orchestrating integration
+    build: 'npm'           # Which tool is orchestrating integration
     validate:
       - 'links'
   shared:                 # Shared component for isomorphic validations?